s10wen/kapow-skeleton/README.md

 - `assets/sass/config/_vars-custom.scss` to add your own project specific variables
 - `assets/sass/site.scss` to choose your Sass imports

-Out of the box Kapow!'s Grunt set-up has several features commented out such as linting and documentation generation.
+Out of the box Kapow!'s Grunt set-up has several features commented out such as code linting and documentation generation.
 Take a look at the following files to:

 - `gruntfile.js` alter the main configuration
 - `grunt/default.js` choose what runs as part of the main build task